Rip and roar so you can soar

 Advertisement

-When Pathfinder Online, a massive MMO that had raised $1 million in 2012, went into a lengthy Open Beta test (in 2015) the game received mixed reviews.
+When Pathfinder Online, a massive MMO that had raised $1 million in 2012, went into a lengthy Open Beta test (in 2015) the game received mixed feedbacks.
 Most people seemed to like the game itself, but the fact that it was only a hybrid of many other games made it difficult to recommend for new players..
 Read more about pathfinder online wiki and let us know what you think.

 This article broadly covered the following related topics: